Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Introduction

 Until recently, the geometric superfluid weight has only been studied for flat or weakly dispersive isolated bands.
-However, situations arise where an otherwise dispersive band contains large flat regions in momentum space, as in multi-layer graphene systems.~\cite{PhysRevLett.96.086805,PhysRevB.77.155416,PhysRevB.73.245426,PhysRevB.81.115315,PhysRevB.87.115422,PhysRevB.83.165443} Since pairing interactions are typically projected close to the Fermi energy if the Fermi energy also coincides with these flat regions, the geometric superfluid density can be comparable to its conventional counterpart.
-Additionally, to maximize the flat band regions and geometric superfluid density, it would be ideal to engineer situations where the local extrema of the Berry curvature also coincide with such flat band regions.
+However, situations arise where an otherwise dispersive band contains large flat regions in momentum space, as in multi-layer graphene systems~\cite{PhysRevLett.96.086805,PhysRevB.77.155416,PhysRevB.73.245426,PhysRevB.81.115315,PhysRevB.87.115422,PhysRevB.83.165443}.
+Since pairing interactions are typically projected close to the Fermi energy if the Fermi energy is within these flat regions, the geometric superfluid density can be comparable to its conventional counterpart.
+Additionally, to maximize the flat band regions and geometric superfluid stiffness, it would be ideal to engineer situations where the local extrema of the Berry curvature also coincides with such flat band regions.
 In bilayer graphene, the flat band regions appear at the Dirac points, in the vicinity of which the Berry curvature and the quantum metric exhibit maximum values.
-The tunability of the band structure and Berry curvature of biased bilayer graphene by displacement fields and control of total density in dual-gated samples make it possible to satisfy these stringent constraints.
+The tunability of the band structure and Berry curvature of biased bilayer graphene (BLG) by displacement fields, and the control of the total density, in dual-gated samples make it possible to satisfy these stringent constraints.